e271828e/Flight.jl/docs/notes/design/framework_design.md

   *before* the LQR updates, silently consuming the **previous tick's** value — a unit delay that exists nowhere in the code, only in statement ordering.
-Under this design the fix is one visible wire: connect `outer.sat_ext` to the inner compensator's stage-1 port for the previous saturation (`sat_out_0`, published by the identity decoder).
+Under this design the fix is one visible wire: connect `outer.sat_ext` to the inner compensator's stage-1 port for the previous saturation (`sat_out_0` — a `z` field declared in the LQR's output contract, hence auto-published at stage-1 position, §13.3).
 The delay becomes an explicit property of the wiring.
-(The loop and its fix are formalism-independent; the framework's contribution is refusing to let the ambiguity through, and the decoder's is having the delayed value already on a port.)
+(The loop and its fix are formalism-independent; the framework's contribution is refusing to let the ambiguity through, and stage 1's is having the delayed value already on a port.)

 Both components passed without blockers, with zero publications forced beyond current practice — the empirical basis for §5.2's claim that derivative/output overlap is the domain norm and the decoder matches the codebase's grain.

-### 13.3 Torture test for the §12 staging shapes: filter, joystick and GUI
+### 14.3 Torture test for the §12 staging shapes: filter, joystick and GUI

 The exercise that selected per-device cells (§12.3) and produced the §12.5 contracts.
 Setup (user-level listing: `sketch_io.jl`): a first-order filter with